Cookies Notice

 Contribution Basis in an Inactivity Period

-During the 2023 year, the amount of the monthly Contribution Basis applicable for workers employed by another Person included in this special system, during inactivity periods, will be that established for the minimum base for common contingencies corresponding to group 7 of the scale of Trading Groups of the General Social Security Scheme.
+As of 2023, the amount of the monthly Contribution Basis applicable for workers employed by another Person included in this special system, during inactivity periods, will be that established for the minimum base for common contingencies corresponding to group 7 of the scale of Trading Groups of the General Social Security Scheme.

-In 2023, the applicable monthly Contribution Basis for workers employed by another Person included in this Special System, during inactivity periods, will be 1,260.00 euros.
+Since January 2023, the applicable monthly Contribution Basis for workers employed by another Person included in this Special System, during inactivity periods, will be 1,260.00 euros.

 Type of Contribution in an Inactivity Period